Special Report: Myanmar's moves could mean the Rohingya never go home

 In Kutupalong refugee camp, Noor Islam recently flipped through receipts that show the tax he paid on two acres of the land where he says the mint-green houses now stand.
 “We lost everything,” he said.

-See Video: 'Now we are living under the tarpaulins' reut.rs/2ChZisr
+Video: 'Now we are living under the tarpaulins'

 An official at the Ministry of Agriculture, Livestock and Irrigation in Naypyitaw told Reuters that Noor Islam’s tax receipts looked genuine.
 Nonetheless, the official, Than Htut, said that since Rohingya aren’t citizens in Myanmar, they would have to “negotiate” with local authorities to recover their land or receive compensation.